d-davidson/OrchidAPI/api-doc.md

 **Arguments**:

-  stream_id  - ID of stream to create LBM session for. height     - Desired resolution height. width      - Desired resolution width. start      - Start time of stream (server time, epoch milliseconds).
-Use 0 to specify live.
-Defaults to 0. sync       - If true, apply time offset to video to account for request latency.
+  `stream_id`  - ID of stream to create LBM session for.

+  `height`     - Desired resolution height.

+  `width`      - Desired resolution width.

+  `start`      - Start time of stream (server time, epoch milliseconds).
+Use `0` to specify live.

+  `sync`       - If true, apply time offset to video to account for request latency.
   Only applies to playback streams.

-Defaults to false. rate       - Rate of playback stream.
-Defaults to 1.0. wait_thres - The max time allowed (milliseconds) to wait for media to start playing or to bridge a media gap.
-Defaults to 2000. transport  - Mode for transmitting frames: [http, websocket-base64].
-Defaults to websocket-base64.
+  `rate`       - Rate of playback stream.

+  `wait_thres` - The max time allowed (milliseconds) to wait for media to start playing or to bridge a media gap.

+  `transport`  - Mode for transmitting frames: [`http`, `websocket-base64`].
+  `websocket-base64`.

 <a id="orchid_api.OrchidAPI.get_lbm_stream"></a>